Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Tests

-To ensure that our signal is not due to leakage of magnetic field from the inner-coil or any other field source, we perform two tests.
+To ensure that our signal is not due to leakage of magnetic field from the inner-coil or any other field source, we perform three tests.
 In the first one we apply current in the inner-coil, measure the field leakage at the ring position using an open ring and cancel it using the main coil.
-Then we increase the field by only $1$~mOe.
-The measurements before and after the field increase are depicted in Fig.~\ref{Tests}(a).
-They indicate that we can cancel the field in the ring position to better than $1$~mOe.
-Clearly in zero field there is no signal.
+Then we increase the field by only $0.1$~$\mu$T. The measurements before and after the field increase are depicted in Fig.~\ref{fig:tests}(a).
+They indicate that we can cancel the field in the ring position to better than $0.1$~$\mu$T. Clearly in zero field there is no signal.
 In the second test we measure the stiffness (zero field and applied current in the inner-coil) of closed and open rings, which are otherwise identical in size.
-The results are shown in Fig.~\ref{Tests}(b).
+The results are shown in Fig.~\ref{fig:tests}(b).
 The signal from a closed ring is much bigger than the background from an open one.
-In Fig.~\ref{Tests}(c) we repeat this measurement with an applied field in the main coil of $1$~Oe, and no current in the inner-coil.
-In this case both open and closed rings give strong and similar signal.
+In Fig.~\ref{fig:tests}(c) we repeat this measurement with an applied field in the main coil of $0.1$~mT, and no current in the inner-coil.
+In this case both open and closed rings give strong and similar signals.
 The difference between the two signals is consistent with the missing mass in the open ring.
 These tests confirm that the field leakage is not relevant to our stiffness measurement.
 Our ability to determine small stiffness depends on how well we can cancel the field at the ring position.

 Another important test of the Stiffnessometer comes from comparing the signal from rings of exactly the same dimensions, but made from different materials.
 At temperatures well below $T_c$ the stiffness is expected to be strong, namely, the penetration depth should be much shorter than all the ring dimensions.
-In this caseת a superconducting ring produces a current which exactly cancels the applied flux through it, regardless of the material used.
-Therefore, all materials should produce the same signal.
-This is demonstrated in Fig.~\ref{Tests}(d) for Niobium (Nb), Lead (Pb) and LSCO.
-They all have the same $\Delta V_R$.
+In this case, as the current is turned on, and flux in the inner-coil ${{\Phi _{ic}}}$ changes, an electric field is generated in the SC ring $E_{sc}$ according to